centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/create-standard-view.md

 ### Pie charts

-A pie chart displays the status of a host, host group or service groups.
+A pie chart displays the status of a host, host groups or service groups.

 For a host, the number of OK, Warning, Critical and NA states will be